Certificate of Excellence

 The Peak

-The Peak is the heart of Uluwatu and is the most consistent section of the various waves you can get.
-It offers an abundance of barrel opportunities.
+The Peak is positioned just south of the cave entrance and is the heart of Uluwatu.
+It is the most consistent section of the break — a near-constant wave machine producing waves all day, every tide.
+It offers an abundance of barrel opportunities and punchy, medium-length rides.

 Surfer getting barrelled at Uluwatu main peak